-Finding the best program to meet your financial, educational, and professional goals is not easy.
+Finding the best computer science bachelor’s program to meet your financial, educational, and professional goals is not easy.
 So we’re here to help.
 We selected the following Top 10 Bachelor in Computer Science Degree Programs to ensure your time pursuing a degree is aligned with your professional and personal aspirations.

 To begin our selection process, we chose only schools highly regarded by authorities on careers, education, and government.
 Then we considered how each degree ranked in terms of quality of academics, reputation, cost, time investment, and retention rates.
 Then we incorporated how each school was accredited by regional and national accrediting bodies.
 We also deferred to rankings from establishments like the U.S. News and World Report, Forbes, and others.
 Finally, we referred to the National Center for Education Statistics for the most recent data on enrollment, tuition, mission, values, and other details regarding each institution.
 Then we focused on the big issues all students must face: financial aid, internship and work experience opportunities, and availability of specializations/concentrations.